UOSAN/ROC/README.md

 ## How to run the task

 1. When this task is run online, via pavlovia.org, make sure that a participant-specific folder, containing the craved and non-craved food images, has been created in the `html/` folder.
 This can be done by starting the Python version of the task and moving the images crave\*.jpg and nocrave\*.jpg images from the `Resources` folder.
 Then, these changes have to be pushed to gitlab.pavlovia.org.
 2. Create the experiment URL with a query string that specifies the participant number, the session number, and the run number.
 For example, for participant 888, in session 3, performing run number 1, the URL must include `participant=888&session=3&run_number=1`.
-After this URL is accessed, the images will be downloaded to the particpants computer, then the task will start automatically.
+After this URL is accessed, the images will be downloaded to the participant's computer, then the task will start automatically.

 ## Task description